Alex Sidles Kayaking Trips

 The nearest ocean data buoy that afternoon recorded a significant wave height of 3.6 meters (just under 12 feet), with the largest waves clocking in at 9.1 meters (nearly 30 feet).
 When these massive swells encountered the ebb rushing out of Slingsby Channel, the height of the waves increased, their faces steepened, and they began stacking up behind one another.
 I burst out of the channel, paddling furiously, only to confront a near-vertical wall of water rising high over my head.

 Escape was impossible.
 There was no beach upon which to pull out, only merciless steep rocks against which the waves were exploding with tremendous force.
-Nor was there any way to reverse course against the combined push of the ebb and swells.
+Nor was there any way to reverse course against the rising push of the ebb.
 The only way out was through.

 “Please don’t break, don’t break, don’t break,” I muttered at the swells as I hurled myself against the wall of water.
 At the peak of each wave, my bow would momentarily point skyward before crashing down on the back side of the wave.
 Clapotis reflected off the nearby rocks and churned everything into foam and chop, even as the giant swells piled ever higher.
 This was far more turbulence than I had intended to bite off, and I worried it might be more than I could chew.